 My dad suffered instant dementia following a botched brain surgery that was supposed to prevent that very fate.
 Before the procedure my father had an insatiable desire for knowledge.
 After surgery, I never knew which Dad I would find when I visited him.
 He could be a man running for president one day and a guest director on The Lawrence Welk Show the next.
 In order to help him cope, I had to get into his world and run with whatever he thought was going on.
 He needed total care, mentally and physically.

 On the other hand, my mother’s dementia descended upon her gradually.
-She was a champ at covering it up, so it was harder to spot at first.
+She was a champ at keeping signs of decline a secret, so it was harder to spot at first.
 Unfortunately, Mom was easily taken in by phone calls offering “deals,” and I once had to cancel over $1,000 worth of magazine subscriptions that would have kept coming until she was over a century old.
 We decided (with much pressure from me) that she should no longer have a credit card.

 I needed to help them both in the bathroom.
 I had to drive them and supervise them wherever they went.
 These and many other examples would make most people think I was parenting my parents.
 But my parents were my parents.
 That is a fact of life that no illness could change.
 I never felt otherwise.
 I was their daughter.
 They took care of me when I was young.
 They were there to support me through difficult times in my young adulthood.
 They were terrific grandparents to my children.
 They were intelligent, funny experienced adults.
 None of that history was wiped away when I had to take over the decision-making and become their primary caregiver during their decline.

 I tried to be aware of the losses they felt as their bodies and minds betrayed them.
 Sometimes I failed at this, but nobody is perfect.
 I tried to be sensitive to the fact that they had few real choices they could make and allow the freedom to make their own decisions whenever possible.
 I tried to be as tactful as possible when there was no other choice but to curtail some of their freedoms.